ripienaar/free-for-dev/README.md

   * [RequestBin.com](https://requestbin.com) — Create a free endpoint to which you can send HTTP requests.
 Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe requests from webhooks and other services.
   * [restlet.com](https://restlet.com/products/apispark/) — APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface
   * [ROBOHASH](https://robohash.org/) - Web service to generate unique (cool :) images from any text.
+  * [Scraper.AI)(https://scraper.ai) - SaaS that turns any website into a consumable API for you to build on.
+Free 50 extractions and 10000 API calls / month.
   * [Scraper API](https://www.scraperapi.com/) — Cloud based web scraping API handles proxies, browsers, and CAPTCHAs.
 Scrape any web page with a simple API call.
 Get started with 1000 free API calls/month.
   * [ScrapingAnt](https://scrapingant.com/) — Headless Chrome scraping API and free checked proxies service.
 Javascript rendering, premium rotating proxies, CAPTCHAs avoiding.
 Free plans available.
   * [ScrapingDog](https://scrapingdog.com/) — Scrapingdog handles millions of proxies, browsers and CAPTCHAs to provide you with HTML of any web page in a single API call.
 It also provides Web Scraper for Chrome & Firefox and a software for instant scraping demand.
 Free plans available.